 - These Instant Pot Garlic Mashed Potatoes are the perfect way to make this classic Thanksgiving side dish yet still save some space on your stovetop for other side dishes.

-- This simple Sauce for Butternut Squash Ravioli is fragrant, buttery and comes together in less than 20 minutes for delicious meatless dinner or side dish.
+- This simple Sauce for Butternut Squash Ravioli is fragrant, and buttery and comes together in less than 20 minutes for a delicious meatless dinner or side dish.

 - Are you a fan of sweet potatoes?
 If so, next time give these Stovetop Candied Potatoes a try!
 They are the perfect blend of sweet and savory.

 - Sweet Potato Crunch Casserole is another great variation to this delicious root vegetable.
-Topped with a crunchy topping, it's the perfect balance of textures and flavors.
+Sweet potato casserole is topped with a crunchy topping, it's the perfect balance of textures and flavors.

 - Looking for a delicious dessert to make for your holiday meal that's a little different?
 Whip up a batch of these Sweet Potato Cookies your family and guests will love them.